MarcKloter/zkStrata/README.md

 | `instance_variable` | Only public values through references to `INSTANCE` flagged subjects and literals accepted. |

 ### Constants
-Alternative to using literals as instance data, zkStrata provides constants that will be resolved to a public values at compile time.
+Alternative to using literals as instance data, zkStrata provides constants that are resolved to public values at compile time:

 | Name | Description
 | ---- | --------- |